Warnings

 -Asian ancestry

--suicidal thoughts, plans, or attempt; a previous suicide attempt by you or a family member
+-Suicidal thoughts, plans, or attempt by you or a family member

--any unusual or allergic reaction to oxcarbazepine, carbamazepine, other medicines, foods, dyes, or preservatives
+-Any unusual or allergic reaction to oxcarbazepine, carbamazepine, other medications, foods, dyes, or preservatives

 What should I watch for while using Trileptal?

-Women who become pregnant while using this medicine may enroll in the North American Antiepileptic Drug Pregnancy Registry by calling 1-888-233-2334.
-This registry collects information about the safety of antiepileptic drug use during pregnancy.
+People who become pregnant while using this medication may enroll in the North American Antiepileptic Drug Pregnancy Registry by calling 1-888-233-2334.
+This registry collects information about the safety of antiepileptic medication use during pregnancy.

 Where should I keep my medicine?